Jewelry Box

 Up your jazz playing by learning from some of the best jazz artists in the country – professionals who earn a living playing and teaching the next generation of musicians.
 In this summer jazz camp, you’ll get the opportunity to rehearse and perform daily in big bands and combos, as well as get specialized coaching on your instrument.
 The daily curriculum will include music theory, arranging and improvisational techniques, and master classes.
 Guest artists and faculty perform with students at concerts held at the end of each week.

 A recorded audition is required for acceptance.
-The priority audition deadline is February 1, but applicants are encouraged to register and audition as early as possible.
-Honor Music Discounts are reduced after April 15.
-Students returning from Summer 2023 will be automatically accepted and do not need to submit an audition video.
-Be sure to apply early to guarantee your seat in this transformative and inspirational summer music experience.
+The priority audition deadline is February 15, but applicants are encouraged to register and audition as early as possible.
+Students returning from Summer 2024 will be automatically accepted and do not need to submit an audition video.
+Be sure to apply early to guarantee your seat in this transformative and inspirational summer music experience

 Video 1: Ensemble playing